viftodi/wasm_val/README.md

  - String
  - Object

- The following types can be currently passed from rust to javascript and be properly interpreted in javascript:
+ The following types can be currently passed from rust to javascript and be properly deserialized in javascript:

  - bool
- - i8 and u8
+ - rust primitive numeric types (except i64/u64)
  - str

 ## Get started